 Certain items you might not have or use right away, but it is a good idea to think about them and prepare for where they will go.
 Be sure to keep all the receipts in case something doesn’t work or you need to make an exchange or return.

 A baby changes so much their first year and goes through so many different stages.
 Babies start different stages at different ages.
 So you want to think through and get each room ready to prepare your home for a baby.
-For more on getting ready for a baby check out my Ultimate Baby Planning Guide – a 30 item checklist to preparing for a baby here.
-It includes a printable list!
+For more on getting ready for a baby check out my Ultimate Baby Planning Guide – a 30 item checklist to preparing for a baby here and grab your FREE checklist.

 Prepare a Nursery